Week 6 – Electronic Design

 3D Design

-The final step was modelling a 3D case for this PCB.
+The final step was modelling a 3D case for the PCB.
 KiCAD generated the 3D file which I was able to import into Fusion 360.
+In this workflow I used another PCB design that I worked on before.

 Here’s a rough design for the final part